Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 \subsection{Experimental Setup}

-We evaluate the learned node representations to predict missing biological interactions.
-For experimental evaluation, we randomly split the interactions into training, validation, and testing set in a $7:1:2$ ratio.
-Since the interaction datasets only have positive interactions, we randomly sample an equal number of node pairs from the network, considering the missing edges between the node pairs in the biological network represent the absence of interactions.
-Given the interaction network with a fraction of missing positive interactions, the task is to predict the missing interactions.
-The best set of hyperparameters is selected based on the performance on the validation dataset.
-We measure the performance of the models using (a) area under the precision-recall curve (AUPRC) and (b) area under the receiver operating characteristics curve (AUROC).
-A higher value of AUROC and AUPRC indicates better predictive performance.
+We evaluate the baselines and our method based on how well they predict the missing interactions in a given interaction network.
+For the methods, we fine-tune the hyperparameters using the validation set.
+To gauge and compare performance, we utilize two key metrics: (a) the area under the precision-recall curve (AUPRC) and (b) the area under the receiver operating characteristics curve (AUROC).
+Higher AUROC and AUPRC values signify better predictive performance.